lggvu/mm-turn-taking/README.md

 - **Video-VAP** (`StereoTransformerModelVideoOnly`) -- video-only.
 - **MM-VAP** (`EarlyVAFusion`) -- early audio-visual fusion.

-This is a distilled, public release of the training/eval code used for the
+This is a public release of the training/eval code used for the
 paper: PyTorch Lightning + Hydra training, and standalone evaluation scripts for shift/hold prediction.
 All released recipes use the CPC audio encoder (weights downloaded automatically on first use, see